espebra/netboot-skel/README.md

     git clone https://github.com/espebra/netboot-skel
     cd netboot-skel

-Put your kickstarts file in the *ks* directory, or modify the example kickstart file *default.conf*.
+Put your kickstart files in the *ks* directory, or modify the example kickstart file *default.conf*.
 The kickstart files must have the suffix *.conf*.

 Create the virtual machine using